fbpx

 • A council tax bill for the current year

-• A HMRC tax notification dated within a specified time period
+• An HMRC tax notification dated within a specified period

 Tax can be a complicated subject to explore, especially in an unfamiliar country.
-So let’s break things down here to make it more easily digestible.
+Let’s break things down to make it more easily digestible:

-First up, there’s the matter of National Insurance (NI).
-This is the money you pay to contribute to the UK’s National Insurance Funds, which in turn provides social security benefits such as the State Pension and maternity allowance.
+NI refers to the money you pay to contribute to the U.K.’s National Insurance Funds, which in turn provide social security benefits such as the State Pension and maternity allowance.
 You have to pay NI contributions if you’re over 16 and earn over a certain amount per week.

 Income tax

-If you’re employed in the UK, you’ll most likely pay your National Insurance and your income tax through the PAYE, or Pay As You Earn, system.
+If you’re employed in the U.K., you’ll most likely pay your NI and your income tax through the PAYE, or Pay As You Earn, system.
 This means the tax is automatically deducted from your pay packet, so you don’t have to worry about filling in any tax returns yourself.

-One crucial factor when living in a new country is how the general cost of living may be very different to what you’re used to.
-This is something you’ll naturally get used to as the weeks and months go by, but to begin with it may be useful to draw up a budget plan.
-This could include the following expenses:
+The general cost of living may be very different from what you’re used to.
+This is something you’ll naturally get used to as the weeks and months go by, but to begin with, it may be useful to draw up a budget plan.
+This may include the following expenses:

 • Rent or mortgage